jfjensen/CarSim/README.md

 ### Using all 3 cameras

 When I started out, I just used the images from the center camera but my car often had the tendency to drive off the road.
-So, given that we have 3 camera images to choose from per data sample, we might as well make use of them.
+So, given that there are 3 camera images to choose from per data sample, we might as well make use of them.

 The top image shows a (pre-processed) image from the center camera.
 The middle image is from the left camera and the bottom image is from the right camera.